-Full course for one semester.
+One-unit semester course.
 This advanced studio sculpture course explores architectural and landscape-based works.
 Reading and research will focus on artists and architects from the 1970s to the present who use public process and sustainable materials to design and build innovative forms within urban spaces.
 The class will create a set of potential design solutions for a site in Portland.
 Studio training will include drafting, drawing, and planning strategies and building scale models in wood and metal.
 Knowledge of Google SketchUp and or Photoshop desired.
 Students are required to attend workshops and do studio work outside of class times.
-Prerequisite: one 100-level studio art course and Art 281 or 282 or consent of the instructor.
+Prerequisite: one 100-level studio art course and ART 281 or 282 or consent of the instructor.
 Studio.

 Art 368 - Image and Text: The Book as a Sculptural Object

-Art 371 - Intermediate Painting, Drawing, and Printmaking I
+Art 372 - Intermediate Experiments in Painting, Drawing, and Printmaking

 Art 374 - New Media/Old Media—Experiments in Optical Media and Computation

-Full course for one semester.
+One-unit semester course.
 The course will examine and experiment with various forms of old and analog media combined with new and speculative twenty-first-century media technology to see if they can be productively remade and integrated into contemporary art practices.
 Our goal is to defamiliarize photography and new/digital media by finding alternative uses, or by revisiting a time when they had not separated themselves into distinct and different discourses looking at historical devices, methods, and tools that shared common aspirations and limitations.
 Technical, aesthetic, and conceptual possibilities are explored through studio workshops, projects, readings, slide presentations, lab work, and critiques.
 Students must be highly self-motivated and will be expected to design independent projects.
-Prerequisite: two 200-level studio art courses; or two of Art 190, 195, or 196; or one of Art 291, 292, 293, or 294.
+Prerequisite: one 200-level studio art course, or consent of the instructor.
 Enrollment limited to 16.
 Studio.

 Art 382 - Installation/Participation

-Full course for one semester.
+One-unit semester course.
 An advanced sculpture/multimedia course investigating research-based and social art practices including the intersection of art, science, and society.
-Students may make work in any 2-D, 3-D, or time-based medium they are comfortable with, including performance and electronic media, to create installation-based works that inform and immerse the viewer.
-All sculpture construction shops and tools are available, including laser cutting, 3-D printing, and casting.
+Students may make work in any 2D, 3D, or time-based medium they are comfortable with, including performance and electronic media, to create installation-based works that inform and immerse the viewer.
+All sculpture construction shops and tools are available, including laser cutting, 3D printing, and casting.
 Weekly readings will include contemporary art theory, feminist theory, and critical race theory, and will center on artists working directly with social and political issues at the intersection of art, science, and society.
-Prerequisite: Art 181, Art 182, or any 100-level studio course, or consent of the instructor.
+Prerequisite: ART 181, Art 182, or any 100-level studio course, or consent of the instructor.
 Students are required to attend workshops and do studio work outside of class times.
 Enrollment limited to 15.
 Studio.
 May be repeated for credit.

 Art 390 - Realism and Its Discontents in Contemporary Chinese Visual Media

-Full course for one semester.
+One-unit semester course.
 With the opening up and economic reforms beginning in the late 1970s in China, a new aesthetic question confronted literature and the arts: what constitutes the real and what counts now as legitimate modes/means of its representation?
 While socialist realism was on the wane, realism continued to condition various forms of cultural production and took myriad guises—from an attempt at complete objectivity devoid of emotion to a complete dependence on subjectivity and affect for delivering a sense of the real; from drawing on the experiences of everyday life of individuals to the legendary feats of martial artists and utopian ideals of science fiction.
 This course grapples with these various interpretations of realism in modern and contemporary Chinese media, while reaching back in time to trace the precedents of these new forms that negotiate the blurry lines between truth and fiction, the objective and the subjective, the real and the fantastical.
 Prerequisite: sophomore standing.
 Conference.
-Cross-listed as Chinese 390 and Literature 390.
+Cross-listed as CHIN 390 and LITC 390.

-Full course for one semester.
-This course is a survey of the history and aesthetics of Chinese calligraphy from the late Eastern Han (25–220 CE) through the Song dynasty (960–1279).
-In addition to familiarizing students with the calligraphy of these periods, this course also seeks to bring into conversation early Chinese theories on writing and contemporary art, historical literature, and the relationship between words and images.
-Some questions that will guide the general theoretical arc of the course include 1) how the origins and development of the Chinese writing system inform its later incarnations a an inextricable part of literati art; 2) what it might mean to emphasize the look of writing more than its linguistic characteristics; and 3) how closely the notion of being able to know calligraphers through their calligraphy matches the actual practice of writing and self-cultivation during this period.
-Prerequisite: Art 201.
+One-unit semester course.
+This course is a survey of the history and aesthetics of Chinese calligraphy from the Shang dynasty (c.
+1600-1046 BCE) through the Qing dynasty (1644-1912).
+In addition to familiarizing students to the calligraphy of this period, this course also seeks to bring into conversation early Chinese theories on writing and contemporary art historical literature on the relationship between words and images.
+Some questions that will guide the general theoretical arc of the course include how the origins and development of the Chinese writing systems inform its later incarnations as an inextricable part of literati art; what it might mean to emphasize the look of writing more than its linguistic characteristics; and how an everyday skill (writing for the sake of communication) and medium (brush and ink) become an art.
+Prerequisite: ART 201.
 Conference.

 Art 414 - Appropriation and Transformation in Early Modern Art

-Full course for one semester.
+One-unit semester course.
 This course will explore the myriad ways in which early modern European artists took forms, media, materials, and subjects from other cultures and transformed them into something different.
 These acts of transformations could be violent, ignorant, admiring, relatively benign, or even unintentional.
 We will consider what was at stake in these transformations, what was changed, how and why they happened, and what role they played in the broader context of cultural contact in the early modern period.
 We will analyze the terminology of these “transformations,” and focus in particular on the term “appropriation” and its relationship to power.
 The latter part of the semester will be devoted to looking at how early modern European art has been commented upon, transformed, remade, and translated by curators and contemporary artists.
-Prerequisites: Art 201 and two 300-level art history courses.
+Prerequisites: ART 201 and two 300-level art history courses.
 Conference.